Achaak/pikas/README.md

 ## Pikas UI

-Pikas Ui is an open source UI library for building many types of user interfaces in a simple way and to keep a good user experience.
+Pikas UI is an open source UI library for building many types of user interfaces in a simple way and to keep a good user experience.

 The library is based on the [React](https://reactjs.org/) framework and is written in [TypeScript](https://www.typescriptlang.org/).